What Is the CICO Diet and Can It Help You Lose Weight?

 Will CICO Help Me Lose Weight?

 Yes, you can use CICO to lose weight safely and keep it off.
 Just understand that it’s a lifestyle change and not a quick fix.
+If you’re still interested in CICO, follow these quick tips to get started:

-1. Calculate your daily calorie goal, then adjust.
+1. Calculate your daily calorie goal, then adjust

 The easiest choice is to download a calorie counting app such as MyFitnessPal, Lose It!, Lifesum, or Fitbit.